Skip to main content

 warning

-Deleting a domain used by contact lists or sending nodes requires updating those configurations first.
+Deleting a domain used by contact lists or sending nodes requires unassigning or reassigning those assets first.

 DNS Record Reference